Deborah Norville: Return to television

 Norville returned to television in October 1992, when she joined CBS News as a correspondent.
 She reported for Street Stories and 48 Hours, for which she won her second Emmy award for coverage of the Mississippi floods of 1994.
 She was later assigned to the CBS Evening News and named co-anchor with Dana King of America Tonight.
 From 1993 to 1995, Norville was a semiregular anchor of the CBS Sunday Evening News, which had been vacant since Connie Chung was elevated to co-anchor of the CBS Evening News.

-In 1995, Norville was named anchor of Inside Edition, a syndicated newsmagazine, a position she continues to hold.
+In 1995, Norville was named anchor of Inside Edition, a syndicated newsmagazine.
 In March 2015, the show celebrated her 20th anniversary on the program, noting that she had become the longest-serving female anchor on national television.
 Among Norville's reports were her dispatches from the Davidson County, North Carolina, jail, billed as the "toughest in America"; her interview with Paula Jones, whose accusation of sexual harassment by then-president Bill Clinton led to the Monica Lewinsky scandal and impeachment proceedings, and her series of "jobs," notably the song she wrote and performed, "Keep On Movin."
 Set to music written by noted producer Junior Vasquez, Norville wrote the lyrics, a challenge she described in O, The Oprah Magazine.
 "The strength from meeting that challenge," she said, "is still with me.
 It's the boost you get from accomplishing something you never dreamed you could do."

 In 2003, MSNBC announced Deborah Norville was joining its prime-time lineup to host a 9:00 p.m. program.
 She left Deborah Norville Tonight in 2005, citing the challenge of juggling her Inside Edition and MSNBC duties along with family responsibilities.

 In 2015, Knit and Crochet Now!, a craft show seen on public television, announced the appointment of Norville as host of its upcoming season.

+In April 2025, she announced that she will be leaving Inside Edition after 30 years.
+On May 21, 2025, Norville hosted her final episode.

+In September 2025, she began hosting the syndicated/Game Show Network game show The Perfect Line.